 - to discover and recommend best practices for student testing on the state and district level.

 Meetings of the task force will be live streamed and archived.
-The task force will produce a report on its findings and recommendations by December 2018.
+It is anticipated that the task force will produce a report on its findings and recommendations in 2019.

 The MDE will be accepting public comment on student testing at the following address: email@example.com.